Henry H. Kennedy Jr.

-Henry Harold Kennedy Jr. (born February 22, 1948) is an inactive Senior United States district judge of the United States District Court for the District of Columbia.
+Henry Harold Kennedy Jr. (born February 22, 1948) is an inactive senior United States district judge of the United States District Court for the District of Columbia.

 Education and career

-Born in Columbia, South Carolina, Kennedy graduated with an A.B. from the Princeton School of Public and International Affairs (then the Woodrow Wilson School of Public and International Affairs) in 1970 after completing a senior thesis titled "Black Politics in Indiana, 1888-1900."
+Born in Columbia, South Carolina, Kennedy graduated with a Bachelor of Arts from the Princeton School of Public and International Affairs (then the Woodrow Wilson School of Public and International Affairs) in 1970 after completing a senior thesis titled "Black Politics in Indiana, 1888–1900."
 He later received a J.D. from Harvard Law School in 1973.
 Following graduation, he worked for the law firm of Reavis, Pogue, Neal and Rose in Washington, D.C.
 Subsequent to this he was an Assistant United States Attorney for the District of Columbia between 1973 and 1976.
 He served as a United States Magistrate of the United States District Court for the District of Columbia between 1976 and 1979.
 He was appointed Associate Judge of the Superior Court of the District of Columbia in December 1979 where he served until he was appointed as a federal judge in September 1997.

 Federal judicial service

-On May 15, 1997, Kennedy was nominated by President Clinton to a seat on the United States District Court for the District of Columbia vacated by Joyce Hens Green.
+On May 15, 1997, Kennedy was nominated by President Bill Clinton to a seat on the United States District Court for the District of Columbia vacated by Joyce Hens Green.
 Kennedy was confirmed by the United States Senate on September 4, 1997, and received his commission on September 18, 1997.
-He took senior status on November 18, 2011 due to a certified disability and is currently in inactive senior status.
+He took senior status on November 18, 2011, due to a certified disability and is currently in inactive senior status.

-Personal life

-He is married to Altomease Rucker Kennedy, a lawyer who is a partner with the firm of Sanford Heisler Sharp, where she specializes in False Claims Act litigation.
-She is the author of a novel, Friends and Lovers in Black and White.
-They have two daughters, Morgan and Alexandra, both of whom are graduates of Princeton University.
-Kennedy's brother, Randall Kennedy, is a professor at Harvard Law School.
-His sister, Angela Kennedy Acree, is a lawyer with the District of Columbia Public Defender Service.